Adithyagunasekara2000/StyleLab/README.md

 3. Place the project folder in the `htdocs` directory (for XAMPP).
 4. Start Apache and MySQL from your server control panel.
 5. Open the project in a browser by navigating to `http://localhost/your_project_folder/`.

-## Seasonal Offer Logic
-The seasonal offers are determined by PHP functions that check the current date and display relevant collections.
-The logic includes:
-- Sinhala & Tamil New Year: April 1 - April 15
-- Vesak Festival: May 1 - May 31
-- Deepavali: November 1 - November 30
-- Christmas: December 1 - December 31

-If no seasonal offers are active, a default "Classic Collection" is displayed.

 ## Future Improvements
 - Implement user authentication (Login & Register).